MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/8.0/rserver-scaler-distributed-computing.md

 - RxLocalSeq: the default compute context described above.
 This compute context is available on all platforms.

 - RxHadoopMR: the compute context used to distribute computations on a Hadoop cluster.
 This compute context can be used on a node (including an edge node) of a Cloudera (CDH4) or Hortonworks (HDP 1.3) cluster with a RHEL operating system, or a client with an SSH connection to such a cluster.
-For details on creating and using RxHadoopMR compute contexts, see the *RevoScaleR Hadoop Getting Started Guide* (RevoScaleR_Hadoop_Getting_Started.pdf).
+For details on creating and using RxHadoopMR compute contexts, see the [*RevoScaleR Hadoop Getting Started Guide*](rserver-scaler-hadoop-getting-started.md).

 - RxInTeradata: the compute context used to distribute computations in a Teradata appliance.
-For details on creating and using RxInTeradata compute contexts, see the *RevoScaleR Teradata Getting Started Guide* (RevoScaleR_Teradata_Getting_Started.pdf).
+For details on creating and using RxInTeradata compute contexts, see the [*RevoScaleR Teradata Getting Started Guide*](rserver-scaler-teradata-getting-started.md).

 The RxInSqlServer compute context is a special case—it is similar to RxInTeradata in that it runs computations in-database, but it runs on only a single database node, so the computation is parallel, but not distributed.
-For details on creating and using RxInSqlServer compute contexts, see the *RevoScaleR Sql Server Getting Started Guide* (RevoScaleR_SqlServer_Getting_Started.pdf).
+For details on creating and using RxInSqlServer compute contexts, see the [*RevoScaleR Sql Server Getting Started Guide*](rserver-scaler-sql-server-getting-started.md).

-Two other specialized compute contexts, both of which are relevant only in HPC computations via *rxExec*, are discussed in Chapter 6.
+Two other specialized compute contexts, both of which are relevant only in HPC computations via *rxExec*, are discussed in ["Parallel Computing with rxExec"](#parallel-computing-with-rxexec).

 ### Compute Contexts and Data Sources